SAP-archive/devtoberfest-2021/topics/Week5_Data/README.md

 ## Presentations

-All sessions are 60 minutes long, including time for your online questions.
+All sessions are 60 minutes long, including time for your questions.

 ### The Modern Enterprise Data Landscape
-November 2nd, 17:00 CET / 9:00 MST
+November 2nd, 17:00 CET / 09:00 MST

 Enterprise-scale data management has long been a highly complex and often frustrating proposition.
 Today, with data warehouses and data marts, data lakes, data lakehouses, data fabric, data mesh, multimodel data platforms and more… your alternatives can be mind-numbing and make you feel as if you’ll never reach your enterprise data management goals.